-Outdoor Unlimited guides are trained in first aid and carry first aid supplies only.
+Medical Emergencies: Outdoors Unlimited guides are trained in first aid and carry first aid supplies only.
 REMEMBER to bring your own prescription medicines.
 ALERT your guides to any medical problem you might have such as diabetes or allergic reactions.
 Wilderness expeditions are a long way from hospitals, doctors, and pain-relieving medicines.
-Evacuations to modern medical care are uncertain, and protracted.
+Evacuations to modern medical care are uncertain and protracted.
 In case of evacuation and/or medical treatment beyond first aid, expenses incurred are the responsibility of the participant.

-A cancellation fee will be charged in the event that you need to cancel your Grand Canyon Rafting trip for any reason.
+Cancellation Policy: A cancellation fee will be charged in the event that you need to cancel your Grand Canyon rafting trip for any reason.
 You may consider purchasing travel insurance which, in most cases, will recover costs or fees due to cancellation.
 Cancellation fees are as follows:

 - Up to 120 days prior to your trip starting date there is a non-refundable $350/person cancellation fee.

 - Within 120 days of your trip there is NO refund unless Outdoors Unlimited can resell the cancelled spaces.
-If space is refilled, then all monies will be returned less a 30% cancellation fee.
+If spaces resell, then all monies will be returned less a 30% cancellation fee.

 Outdoors Unlimited reserves the right to cancel any trip due to inclement weather or water conditions, insufficient reservations or other factors beyond our control.
 A full refund will be made immediately if they cannot provide an alternate trip that is satisfactory to you.

-To ensure the quality of your experience and to protect Grand Canyon resources the National Park Service regulates the total yearly usage in the canyon including group size.
+Trip Size: To ensure the quality of your experience and to protect Grand Canyon resources, the National Park Service regulates the total yearly usage in the canyon including group size.
 Paddle trips have a maximum of 24 passengers, high season trips a maximum of 21, and spring and fall trips a maximum of 18-19.

-Outside of the immediate vicinity you can also check out The town of Old Paria, or Antelope Canyon outside of Page, AZ.
-There The is also a myriad of National Parks north towards Kanab.
-If you’re into Damns, you can check out both Glen Canyon Dam on the front end or Hoover dam on the back end of your trip.
+Outside of the immediate vicinity you can also check out the town of Old Paria, or Antelope Canyon outside of Page, Arizona.
+There are also myriad national parks as you head north towards Kanab.
+If you’re interested in dams, you can check out both Glen Canyon Dam on the front end or Hoover Dam on the back end of your trip.